revsys/rsdoc/README.md

 So the typically workflow becomes:

-1. Create docs skeleton using Cookiecutter via `rsdoc create`
+1. Create docs skeleton using Cookiecutter via `rsdoc create`.
+1. Configure your DocSet by running `rsdoc init`.
+This will prompt you for the DocSet Path, Version, and upload Token and put them in `./.rsdoc.json` for you.
 1. Edit your docs in `./docs/` using `hugo server` locally to verify everything is working correctly.
-1. cd into `./docs/` and run `hugo build`
+1. cd into `./docs/` and run `hugo build`.
 1. hugo will create a `public/` directory relative to your current path with the built files.
-1. To upload these run `rsdoc upload ./public/`
+1. To upload these run `rsdoc upload ./public/`.
+1. To view your newly uploaded docs live just run `rsdoc open`

 Assuming your `.rsdoc.json` settings are correct this will tar up the contents of the hugo generated folder and deploy them via REST to docs.revsys.com